Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Essays/04-Charles-Hoskinson-Favorite-Philosophers.md

 ## Modal logic
 “*At least there I have modal logic …the little boxes and I have the diamonds.
 I can do a computation … and I can reason about what people are saying.
 Really it was all about precision and the nature of truth, precision and the nature of possibility ...*” – Charles

-Charles refers here to two of the fundamental symbols of modal logic (https://iep.utm.edu/modal-lo/), *necessity* “the little box” and *possibility* “the diamonds”.
+**My commentary** – Charles refers here to two of the fundamental symbols of modal logic (https://iep.utm.edu/modal-lo/), *necessity* “the little box” and *possibility* “the diamonds”.

 “*How far a formal language can take you ...*” – Charles